-Using a Nest thermostat is one of the easiest ways to optimize the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you can expect, it won’t work properly or at all if you see an error code appear.
-The specific error code offers useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much quicker.
+Installing a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work properly or at all if you see an error code appear.
+The specific error code provides useful information about the root of the problem, something a knowledgeable technician can use to present solutions that much quicker.

-Here are seven of the most frequent error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code on top of how you could fix it and the approximate cost to do so.
-Keep in mind that while the costs will ultimately depend on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include travel and labor costs on top of any specific hardware needed to finish repairs.
+Let’s consider seven of the most likely error codes you may discover on your Nest thermostat.
+We’ll review the basics of each error code on top of how you can fix it and the estimated cost to do so.
+Remember that while the price will ultimately depend on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include travel and labor costs on top of any specific components necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is detached from the system.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the issue is resolved.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A professional technician will inspect electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician should examine electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and progressively inspect each wire, seeing to it that they are fully placed into the connector with the proper amount of bare copper.
-Once they find the problem connector, it can be swapped for a new one.
+They’ll detach the power and slowly check each wire, making sure they are fully inserted into the connector with the correct amount of exposed copper.
+Once they find the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-In the event the breakers are on, you can examine a couple of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
+Presuming the breakers are on, you can inspect a few other places before calling a professional technician.

-Since this error can consume your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re facing.
-You can detach the thermostat from its base and supply power by using a USB cable.
-Assuming it reveals error code 195, you can continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will likely be best to get in touch with a pro.
+Because this error can consume your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and deliver power with a USB cable.
+If it reveals error code 195, you can continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will likely be best to call a pro.

 e103 – Critical

 Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-The technician will carefully examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+Your technician can carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still stop you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+While this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off as soon as you can.
-You can then contact a professional technician with the appropriate experience detecting and solving electrical problems.
+If excessive power is sent using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to turn the power off straightaway.
+You can then contact a professional technician with the proper experience identifying and fixing electrical issues.

 e73 – Critical